Killarney Heights High School

 For students who struggle in some areas, we offer support.
 We have a program, QuickSmart, developed by the University of New England to assist students in both literacy and numeracy.

-We are a school that is underpinned by the principles of positive psychology, that is, we build on students' strengths and reinforce these at every opportunity.
-Our welfare team has come up with three words that encapsulate what we do—"respect, connect and aspire".
+We are a school that is underpinned by the principles of positive psychology and restorative practice, that is, we build on students' strengths and reinforce these at every opportunity.
+Our welfare team has come up with three words that encapsulate what we do—"Respect, Connect and Aspire".
 They have developed models of good behaviour using these themes in every setting—in the classroom, in the playground and in the community.
-Disruptive behaviour inhibits learning, which is why we are serious about maintaining a positive classroom climate.
+Disruptive behaviour inhibits learning, which is why we are serious about ensuring students understand the impact of negative behaviour on others.
 All teachers have been trained, ensuring a consistent approach throughout the school.

 To prepare students for the future, we carefully plan assessments to reinforce communication, collaboration, creativity and critical thinking.
 We aim to improve student's skills and experiences through a wide range of subjects and extra-curricular activities.
 A further aim is to increase engagement which will enhance academic outcomes in other areas.